 Second, make sure you are using your voice properly.
 Most vocal issues like hoarseness, throat pain, vocal fatigue, and dysphonia stem from placing the voice in the lower throat.
 Dr. Morton Cooper, a pioneer in speech pathology and voice coach to Hollywood celebrities in the late 80s, reported hundreds of cases of vocal issues, particularly spasmodic dysphonia, cured after training patients to bring their voices out of the lower throat and into the upper throat.

-The proper vocal placement is in fact, in the upper throat, the upper two-thirds of the face around the lips and the nose, commonly referred to as the mask.
+The proper vocal placement is in fact, around the lips and the nose, commonly referred to as the mask.
 This mask voice has the most resonance and is the best voice for speech.
 The easiest way to feel the the mask voice is to hum a simple tune like “Happy Birthday.”
 If you are humming correctly you should feel a slight buzzing sensation around the lips and nose.
 This the area you should place your voice when talking.

-Now try humming without the voice press.
-Count to 20.
+Now count to 20.
 Again, you should feel a slight vibration around your lips and nose.
 Get used to this sensation and practice it until it becomes easy.
-If you catch yourself dropping your voice to the lower throat, go back to humming and use the “voice press” until you feel a tingly sensation in the mask area and then try speaking again.
+If you catch yourself dropping your voice to the lower throat, go back to humming until you feel a tingly sensation in the mask area and then try speaking again.

 Another crucial aspect to proper voice use is breathing with the diaphragm.
 Take a minute to stand sideways and observe yourself in the mirror as you breath.
 Your stomach should rise and stick out when you inhale and go back in when you exhale.